MiDataInt/mdi-pipelines-framework/docs/workflow_styles.md/mdi.md

 - a desire to keep an interim file that was slow to create
 - a desire to organize and modularize the log/report structure
 - an inherently modular structure to the code called by each step
-- steps used different modes of parallelization
+- steps use different modes of parallelization
 - it helped you build a pipeline in an incremental fashion
 - etc.